MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-view-apps.md

   Indicates whether the app is compatible with Microsoft technologies, compliant with Defender for Cloud Apps best practices, and supported by Microsoft.

 - App ID
+- Sensitivity label accessed

+  Sensitivity labels on content accessed by the app.
+- Service accessed

+  Microsoft 365 services accessed by the app

 App governance sorts the app list alphabetically by **App name** by default.
 To sort the list by another app attribute, select the attribute name.